 Bullying Is Ruining Our Communication Skills

 Bullying does not just fade away, it follows students into every conversation they have.
 Bullying in high school is a widespread issue that affects millions of students each year often leaving lasting emotional effects.
 While people often talk about how it causes depression and anxiety one of the most overlooked consequences is how badly it messes with communication.
 It creates fear, lowers confidence, and breaks trust, making even simple conversations feel stressful or overwhelming.
-Because of this schools need stronger communication based support systems to help students rebuild these skills.
+This article from Handspring Health shows that bullying can be traumatizing and can lead to long term self-esteem issues and social withdraw.
+Students feel isolated, struggle in classes, and can struggle with mental health.
+This directly affects how students interact with others.
+Because of this, schools need stronger communication-based support systems to help students rebuild these skills.

-It is that moment where you want to say something but stop yourself at the last second.
-Or you type out a message and delete it like five times.
-Or you replay a conversation in your head later wondering if you sounded weird.
+You know that feeling where you want to say something but stop yourself at the last second?
+Or when you type out a message and delete it like five times?
+You replay a conversation in your head over and over questioning whether you sounded weird or not.

 When someone gets bullied over and over it trains their brain to see speaking as something risky.
 You expect judgment even when there is none.
 And over time staying quiet starts to feel safer than being heard.

 Communication requires you to trust yourself at least a little.
 You have to believe what you are saying matters.
 Bullying completely breaks that.
 When someone is constantly told they are annoying or stupid they start to believe it even if they do not want to.
-So instead of speaking freely they hold back.
+So instead of speaking their mind, they hold everything back.

 They second guess everything.
 They might even rely on other people to speak for them just to avoid being wrong or judged again.